General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - Notification obligations of netzwerk.design

-- Violations of these GTC, of the instructions of the Client or of other provisions of data protection law shall be reported to the Client without delay; the same shall apply if there are reasonable grounds for suspicion.
-This obligation shall apply irrespective of whether the breach was committed by netzwerk.design itself, a person employed by netzwerk.design, a sub-processor or any other person employed by netzwerk.design to fulfil contractual obligations.
+- Violations of these GTC, of the client's instructions or of other data protection regulations must be reported to the client immediately; the same applies in the event of a justified suspicion.
+This obligation applies regardless of whether the breach was committed by netzwerk.design itself, a person employed by netzwerk.design, a subcontracted processor or any other person employed by netzwerk.design to fulfil contractual obligations.

-- If a data subject, an authority or any other third party requests netzwerk.design for information, rectification, restriction of processing or erasure, netzwerk.design shall forward the request to the client without delay and coordinate the further procedure with the client.
+- If a data subject, an authority or any other third party requests netzwerk.design for information, correction, restriction of processing or deletion, netzwerk.design will forward the request to the client without delay and coordinate the further procedure with the client.

-- netzwerk.design shall inform the Client without delay if supervisory actions or other measures by an authority are imminent which could also affect the processing, use or collection of the personal data provided by the Client.
-In addition, netzwerk.design shall inform the customer without delay of all events or measures by third parties which could jeopardise or impair the contractual data.
+- netzwerk.design shall inform the client immediately if supervisory actions or other measures by an authority are imminent, which could also affect the processing, use or collection of the personal data provided by the client.
+In addition, netzwerk.design shall inform the client immediately of any events or measures by third parties that could jeopardise or impair the data covered by the contract.

 - Termination of contract, deletion and return of data